 Cost of living in Vancouver

 Daily needs are on par with other large cities.
 8GB internet has an average monthly cost of CAD$57.
 A casual lunch for one would be CAD$18.
 Movie tickets for two cost on average CAD$29.
-Finally, petrol is currently CAD$1.47 per litre (July 2018).
+Finally, petrol is currently CAD$1.82 per litre (May 2019).

-To see what your budget could get you in Canadian dollars, request a free, no-obligation quote from Smart Currency Exchange.
+To see what your budget could get you in Canadian dollars, request a free, no-obligation quote from our partner Smart Currency Exchange.